 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure policy.

 This is the sweeter version of my popular 4-ingredient soda bread that went viral last year, a heritage recipe that hails from my very Irish great-grandmother.
 So now you have two options to bake for St. Patrick's Day.

 But a twist with raisins was needed as it's such a crowd-pleaser.

 I have to report that this recipe today is phenomenal, even better for breakfast than the one mentioned above.
 I'm glad my ascendant is not around to read this.

 I'm hesitant to label it a quick bread because the term usually refers to sweet ones made in a loaf pan, but it comes together fast, one of those bread recipes that makes your meal planning easier.

 - Easy to make: this type of no-yeast bread comes together in minutes, literally, is out of the oven in 45 minutes, and you don't have to wait until it's completely cooled down to cut it.
 A winning situation from every angle if you ask me.

 - Great for breakfast: it has a slight sweetness, so eating it toasted with butter and honey or jam in the morning is recommended.
 Such a delicious recipe!

 - Freezing: you can keep it sliced and frozen for when you crave a warm or toasted piece.
 It keeps for a month.

-- Add-ins: besides raisins, you can add caraway seeds, or a touch of cinnamon, citrus zest or even dried cranberries.
+- Add-ins: besides raisins, you can add caraway seeds, a touch of cinnamon, citrus zest, or dried cranberries.